pp5ere/AprsWeatherStation/README.md

 <img src="https://img2.bgxcdn.com/thumb/large/oaupload/banggood/images/35/E5/89466d3a-fe96-42db-ac23-28625ecabb9d.jpg" width="400" height="400"/>

-## Details
+## Details before record the code

-To run this code you need to write some important things, like your ssid and password wifi
+Before record this code you need to write some important things, like your ssid and password wifi

 ```
-const char* ssid     = "";
+const char* ssid     = "pp5ere"; //put your wifi ssid here
-const char* password = "";
+const char* password = "000000"; //put your wifi password here
 ```

 Then you need to configure the main IP from the web service and network data addresses below